itfrombit/osx_handmade/README.md

 - handmade_sim_region.h
 - handmade_world.cpp
 - handmade_world.h
+- handmade_asset.cpp
+- handmade_asset.h
+- handmade_audio.cpp
+- handmade_audio.h

-Also, copy over the test and test2 bitmap image asset folders to the root directory of this repository.
+Also, copy over the test, test2, and test3 asset folders to the root directory of this repository.

-This repository works with Casey's source code from handmade_hero_127.
+This repository works with Casey's source code from handmade_hero_143.

 EXTRA IMPORTANT: For better rendering performance, build the project in Release mode.
+The Debug mode version may drop audio frames.

 You can also temporarily set the renderAtHalfSpeed flag in HandmadeView.mm to reduce the effective rendering rate to 30fps instead of the default 60fps.
-This is temporarily now the default until the renderer is optimized.
+The proper Core Audio sound buffer size is automatically adjusted.

 I've implemented the necessary calls to output the Debug Cycle Counters.
 To enable this, just replace the three empty stub #defines in handmade_platform.h